grafana/mimir/docs/sources/configuration/using-the-query-frontend-with-prometheus.md

 ---
-title: "Prometheus Frontend"
-linkTitle: "Prometheus Frontend"
+title: "Using the query-frontend with Prometheus"
+description: ""
-weight: 3
+weight: 20
-slug: prometheus-frontend
 ---

+# Using the query-frontend with Prometheus

 You can use the Cortex query frontend with any Prometheus-API compatible service, including Prometheus and Thanos.
 Use this config file to get